isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Introduction.md

-the heart of the Framework is the vision of the school to nurture Joyful Learners, Gracious Citizens and Champions in Life.&nbsp; This is further elaborated through our Student Outcomes, which takes guidance from MOE’s Framework for 21st Century Competencies (21CC) and Student Outcomes which are anchored on MOE’s 21st Century Competencies (21CC).&nbsp; In order to deliver these outcomes, the four core attributes of Values, Skills, Knowledge and Attitudes are defined, as well as the accompanying key initiatives to develop these attributes.</p>
+the heart of the Framework is the vision of the school to nurture Joyful Learners, Gracious Citizens and Champions in Life.&nbsp; This is further elaborated through our Student Outcomes, which takes guidance from MOE’s Framework for 21st Century Competencies (21CC) and Student Outcomes (
+<a href="https://www.moe.gov.sg/education-in-sg/21st-century-competencies" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/education-in-sg/21st-century-competencies).</a>In
+order to deliver these outcomes, the four core attributes of Values, Skills, Knowledge and Attitudes are defined, as well as the accompanying key initiatives to develop these attributes.</p>
 <p>The EXCITE Learning Approach outlines how learning is designed, curated